-Ariel is the spring 2016 Sally Burns Shenkman Woman Filmmaker Fellow.
+Ariel Noltimier Strauss was the Spring 2016 Sally Burns Shenkman Woman Filmmaker Fellow.
 She recently graduated from RISD and, like her creative collaborator Emily Ann Hoffman, works with stop motion puppet animation.
 Her film The Emily & Ariel Show was recently made a Staff Pick on Vimeo and she has spent the past year following the project to festivals like the New Orleans Film Festival and the Mallorca International Film Festival (where it won Best Experimental Short).
-During her fellowship, Ariel will write, direct, and animate a stop motion ballet that follows figures as they push through the grind of a day subverting stress, work, and regimentation with wellness, meditation, and curiosity.
+During her fellowship, Ariel will wrote, directed, and animated a stop motion ballet that follows figures as they push through the grind of a day subverting stress, work, and regimentation with wellness, meditation, and curiosity.

 Kervin Marseille is a Rockland County-based director, DP, and video editor whose expertise ranges from music videos and short films to art installations.
 After receiving his degree in Digital Filmmaking, Kervin has gone on to work with directors, such as Jonathan Demme, Guy Reid, and Shaka King.
 His directorial debut, the short film Peace the Policy, premiered at the 2016 Urban World Film Festival.
 Considering himself a novice to the film world, his goal is to constantly stay up-to-date with technology and sharpen his skills in order to keep creating.

-Leah is a recent documentary studies graduate from Ithaca College and grew up in Cortlandt Manor, NY.
-She was the fall 2016 Sally Burns Shenkman Woman Filmmaker Fellow.
+Leah Galant is a documentary studies graduate from Ithaca College and grew up in Cortlandt Manor, NY.
+She was the Fall 2016 Sally Burns Shenkman Woman Filmmaker Fellow and a 2017 Sundance Ignite Fellow.
 She was named one of Variety magazine's "110 Students to Watch in Film and Media" for their April 2015 issue.
 Her films focus on social justice themes through the powerful stories of individuals.
 Past projects have included a documentary film about a traveling abortion provider, The Provider, that won a College Emmy Award and screened at SXSW, and Beyond the Wall, a documentary film about prison re-entry that was screened nationally and on PBS.
-Leah is currently the Sally Burns Shenkman Woman Filmmaker Fellow at Jacob Burns Film Center.

 Emily Ann Hoffman

-Emily graduated from RISD recently in illustration with a focus in stop motion puppetry and animation.
-She is the fall 2016 Emerging Artist Fellow.
-She will spend her time as a fellow writing, animating, and editing a dark comedic narrative short about a young couple's pregnancy scare during a weekend away at an Airbnb.
-The entire film will be performed through her handmade puppets as they occupy miniature sets built in our workshop by Hoffman herself.
-We look forward to sharing her process and techniques with our student body.
+Emily Ann Hoffman graduated from RISD recently in illustration with a focus in stop motion puppetry and animation.
+She is the Fall 2016 Valentine & Clark Emerging Artist Fellow.
+She spent her time as a fellow writing, animating, and editing a dark comedic narrative short, "Nevada," about a young couple's pregnancy scare during a weekend away at an Airbnb.
+The entire film was performed through her handmade puppets, who occupy miniature sets built in our workshop by Hoffman herself.

 A recent graduate of SUNY Purchase College, Reweina Tessema is a filmmaker who has spent the last few years of her life exploring and creating a range of projects from comedic to dramatic storytelling.
-She was the fall 2015 Emerging Artist Fellow.
+She was the Fall 2015 Emerging Artist Fellow.
 Her ultimate creative goal is to honestly capture the intimate moments of the human experience.
 These projects exposed Reweina to the world of editing.
 It was while on this road of discovery that she became certain that, although filmmaking was a strong interest, video editing is where her true passions lay.
-During her fellowship Reweina will write and produce a short stylized coming-of-age narrative.
-She will also be a Teaching Assistant for several courses including Documentary Filmmaking and Image, Sound, and Story, among others.
+During her fellowship Reweina wrote and produced a short stylized coming-of-age narrative.
+She was also be a Teaching Assistant for several courses including Documentary Filmmaking and Image, Sound, and Story, among others.

 Champ Ensminger is a Thai-American filmmaker born in Chiang Mai and raised in Spokane, WA.
 He was the summer 2015 Emerging Artist Fellow.
 After graduating from the University of Washington in Seattle with a degree in comparative literature and anthropology, he moved to New York City, where he worked at Vimeo and then as a freelancer and production assistant at the web agency m ss ng p eces.
 Back in Chiang Mai, he volunteered as a workshop instructor at Documentary Arts Asia, a nonprofit aimed at bringing agency and exposure to Asia-based media artists.
 During his fellowship at the JBFC, Champ created an experimental short film called “US/Caterpillar Secrets”, scored with original music by Croton-on-Hudson-born musician Zach Cooper and performed by dancer and SUNY Purchase graduate Lindsey Jones.
 He is currently traveling and researching future projects with the creative organization Planetary Collective.